 Advanced Service Dog Training

-*Our Public Access and Task training courses are a combined package, Public access and Service Dog certification will be issued at completion of Public access and Task training courses
+*Our Public Access and Task training courses are a combined package, Public access, and Service Dog certification will be issued at the completion of Public access and Task training courses

 Individual Task Training

 GSD Individual Task Training is an intense 12 week course that is tailored to each individual Veteran depending on their specific disabilities and needs.
 When this training is complete our Veteran will be confident in approaching any new situation with their service animal.
 They will understand how to communicate with and read their service animal, move fluidly through any environment that they may encounter, and properly command and respond to the animals behaviors while it provides them assistance with day-to-day tasks such as Mobility Assistance, Seizure Detection, PTSD Detection and Alert, Hearing Assistance, Emergency Response Notification and more.
 On completion of this course the Handler -Service Dog Team now qualify for Service Dog Certification!**

 Congratulations!
 You are now a GSD Certified Service Dog Team!

 At end of this course the Client will receive a GSD Service Dog Certificate, Personalized ID Card, Guardian Service Dogs “Certified Team” Patch.
 As well as Support from GSD if the Handler has any access issues in the future.